 - Social distancing measures are set up.

 The Library reopening has been set up along these guidelines:

 - No children’s playgroups, or other social interactive activities.

-- Seating, carrels and tables – arranged for one person per space.
+- Seating, carrels and tables – arranged to allow distance.

 Some trusted sources of information for updates regarding COVID-19 can be found on our outbreak updates page.